suhanikul/ADA/README.md

    git clone <repository-url>
    cd <repository-folder>
-Create a virtual environment (optional but recommended):

-bash
-Copy code
-python -m venv venv
-source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+Create a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-Install required packages: Make sure you have pip installed, then run:

-bash
-Copy code
-pip install -r requirements.txt
-Run the application: Start the Streamlit server:
+Run the application: Start the Streamlit server: streamlit run app.py

-bash
-Copy code
-streamlit run app.py
 Open your web browser: Navigate to http://localhost:8501 to access the application.

 Usage
-Home Page: Overview and navigation options.
+1. Home Page: Overview and navigation options.
-SCC Analysis:
+2. SCC Analysis:
    Select a source and destination airport.
    Click "Check" to see if both airports belong to the same SCC.
-Graph Visualization:
+3. Graph Visualization:
    Displays a visual representation of the airport network.
    Strongly connected components are highlighted in different colors.
-Shortest Path:
+4. Shortest Path:
    Choose source and destination airports.
    Click "Find Shortest Path" to display the route, if available.
 Sample Data
 The application includes sample data representing Indian airports and their flight routes.
 You can modify the airports and flight_routes dictionaries in the code to add or remove airports and routes.